public policy and sustainability committee charter

 The following shall be the common recurring duties and responsibilities of the Committee in carrying out its oversight functions.
 These duties and responsibilities are set forth below as a guide to the Committee with the understanding that the Committee may alter or supplement them as appropriate under the circumstances to the extent permitted by applicable law or listing standard.

-- The Committee shall assist the Board in fulfilling its oversight responsibility for the Corporation's broad enterprise risk management program by continually identifying, evaluating and monitoring the social, political and environmental trends, issues, risks and concerns, domestic and foreign, which affect or could affect the Corporation's business activities and performance;
+- The Committee shall assist the Board in fulfilling its oversight responsibility for the Corporation’s broad enterprise risk management program by reviewing and evaluating risks that may arise in connection with the social, political, environmental, human rights and public policy aspects of the Corporation’s activities, and in doing so direct that the Corporation consider a broad range of perspectives;

-- The Committee shall analyze public policy trends and make recommendations to the Board regarding how the Corporation can anticipate and adjust to these trends in order to more effectively achieve its business goals or to actively participate in the public policy dialogue;
+- The Committee shall review public policy trends and make recommendations to the Board of Directors regarding how the Corporation can anticipate and adjust to these trends in order to more effectively achieve its business goals and actively participate in the public policy dialogue;

-- The Committee shall develop recommendations to the Board in order to assist in formulating and adopting basic policies, programs and practices concerning broad public policy issues which include, corporate responsibility, ecology and environmental protection, human rights, employee safety, ethical business conduct, consumer affairs, protection of privacy, controlled substance abuse, affirmative action/equal opportunity matters, government relations and the support of charitable, political and educational organizations;
+- The Committee shall develop recommendations to the Board in order to assist in formulating and adopting basic policies, programs and practices concerning a range of public policy issues which include but are not limited to sustainability and climate change, environmental protection, corporate responsibility, human rights, government relations and the support of charitable, political and educational organizations;

-- The Committee shall annually review the policies and procedures and expenditures for the Corporation's political activities including political contributions and direct and indirect lobbying; and
+- The Committee shall annually review the policies and procedures, expenditures and public disclosure practices related to the Corporation’s political activities including political contributions and direct and indirect lobbying;

-- The Committee shall annually review stockholder proposals that deal with public policy issues and make recommendations to the Board regarding the company's response to such proposals.
+- The Committee shall annually review stockholder proposals that deal with public policy and environmental issues and make recommendations to the Board regarding the Corporation’s response to such proposals; and

 This Charter and any provision contained herein may be amended or repealed by the Board of Directors.